 - Larry Galbraith – City of Sydney Council where his work relates to the arts, culture, creative Sydney and the night-time economy.
 He has a long-term involvement in community theatre and arts journalism.

 - Sarah Parsons – Creative Producer/CEO Outback Theatre for Young People, Previous positions include Workshop Manager at Australian Theatre for Young People (ATYP), Educational Facilitator at Jigsaw Theatre Company, Lecturer and Tutor at Charles Sturt University.

-Chair: Simon Mordant AO – Vice Chair of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council and the Wharton Executive Board for Asia.
-Simon is Executive Co-Chairman at Luminis Partners with experience as Chairman of the Museum of Contemporary Art, director of the Australian Broadcasting Commission, Australian Commissioner for the Venice Biennale, the Los Angeles Museum of Contemporary Art, Deputy President of the Takeovers Panel 2000-2010.
+Chair: Simon Mordant AM – Director of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council, the Wharton Executive Board for Asia and Enterprise Professor, Centre of Visual Art, University of Melbourne.
+Executive Co-Chairman at Luminis Partners with experience as a director of the Australian Broadcasting Commission, Australian Commissioner for the Venice Biennale, the Los Angeles Museum of Contemporary Art, Deputy President of the Takeovers Panel 2000-2010.
 He is a Fellow of the Institute of Chartered Accountants.
 Back to top

 - Steven Alderton – Director and CEO at National Art School.
 Accomplished and entrepreneurial Senior Executive with 25 years’ experience in visual arts and education.

 - Michael Dagostino – Director at Campbelltown Arts Centre, Board Member at Sydney Writers’ Festival, Accessible Arts, FBi Radio.
 Member of Sydney Culture Network and NSW State Government Arts and Cultural Advisory Committee with over 21 years’ experience in the contemporary arts sector.